ross-mcdermott/rossm.tech/content/posts/an-arm-based-virtual-network-you-wont-hate.md

 Creating an Azure Virtual Network is one of the most imporant, but complex tasks you may be faced with when defining an Azure environment, whether for a pet project, or a corporate engagement.

-Whilst there are plenty of examples out there on the resources required for a network, this post outlines the approach and structure I have found best balances simplicity of maintenance with extensibility while keeping the ARM templates terse and easy to understand.
+Whilst there are plenty of examples out there on the resources required for a network, this post outlines the approach and structure I have found best balances simplicity and extensibility while keeping the ARM templates terse and easy to maintain.

 The accompanying sample ARM templates are available at [https://github.com/ross-mcdermott/azure-network-with-arm](https://github.com/ross-mcdermott/azure-network-with-arm).